How Can You Tell If Your Grant Proposal Is Any Good?

 This type of feedback form can help you answer the question: Is this proposal responsive to the requirements?

-Using feedback forms can prevent the proposal from becoming cluttered with comments and track changes during the review process, which is something that inevitably happens when reviewers enter their comments into an electronic copy of the document.
+Using feedback forms can prevent the proposal from becoming cluttered with comments and track changes during the review process, which inevitably happens when reviewers enter their comments into an electronic copy of the document.

 If the reviewers prefer to enter their comments directly into the electronic version of the document, this can work too with appropriate planning.

 First, it’s best to share the document through a Cloud-based platform like Google Docs or Microsoft OneDrive.
-An advantage of Cloud-based storage is that more than one reviewer can look at the document at the same time, which can speed up the review process.
-Additionally, reviewers are able to see each others’ comments.
+An advantage of Cloud-based storage is that multiple reviewers can view the document simultaneously, which can speed up the review process.
+Additionally, reviewers can see each other’s comments.

-Second, we recommend you use Word’s comment feature to insert into the proposal excerpts from the solicitation requirements and any specific questions you want the reviewers to address.
+Second, we recommend you use Word’s comment feature to insert excerpts from the solicitation requirements and any specific questions you want the reviewers to address into the proposal.

 Step 3: Check Your Proposal Against the Solicitation

 Reviewers play a critical role in determining whether your proposal is responsive to the solicitation.
 However, you can’t rely on them to catch everything.
-In addition to the feedback you receive from the reviewers, someone will need to look at the proposal and compare it against the checklists you developed in step one.
+In addition to the feedback you receive from the reviewers, someone will need to review the proposal and compare it with the checklists you developed in step one.

 Things to look for include: